The Sky Tonight

 The photograph above was taken at 7:41 pm on December 07, 2023, 14 days after eastern quadrature.
 The shadow of the planet once more falls across the far side of the rings, but in the intervening 13 months the angle of the rings as seen from Earth has lessened considerably.
 The light-coloured equatorial zone on Saturn shows through the gap known as the Cassini Division.

 The change in aspect of Saturn's rings is caused by the plane of the ring system being aligned with Saturn's equator, which is itself tilted at an angle of 26.7 degrees to Saturn's orbit.
 As the Earth's orbit around the Sun is in much the same plane as Saturn's, and the rings are always tilted in the same direction in space, as we both orbit the Sun, observers on Earth see the configuration of the rings change from wide open (top large picture) to half-open (bottom large picture) and finally to edge on (small picture above).
-This cycle is due to Saturn taking 29.457 years to complete an orbit of the Sun, so the complete cycle from "edge-on (2009) → view of Northern hemisphere, rings half-open (2013) → wide-open (2017) → half-open (2022) → edge-on (2025) → view of Southern hemisphere, rings half-open (2029) → wide-open (2032) → half-open (2036) → edge-on (2039)" takes 29.457 years.
+This cycle is due to Saturn taking 29.457 years to complete an orbit of the Sun, so the complete cycle from "edge-on (2009) → view of Northern hemisphere, rings half-open (2013) → wide-open (2017) → half-open (2022) → edge-on (March 2025) → view of Southern hemisphere, rings half-open (2029) → wide-open (2032) → half-open (2036) → edge-on (2039)" takes 29.457 years.
 The angle of the rings will continue to reduce until they are edge-on again in 2025.
 They will appear so thin that it will seem that Saturn has no rings at all.
+This time, the rings will disappear from sight in March 2025.
+They’ll gradually come back into view as seen through large telescopes, before sliding out of view again in November 2025.
+After that, the rings will gradually become more and more open.
 The rings will be wide-open again in 2032.

 Uranus:

-This ice giant planet shines at about magnitude 5.8, so a pair of binoculars or a small telescope is required to observe it.
-Uranus is currently in the constellation of Aries, and it will pass through conjunction with the Sun on May 13.
-Therefore, this month it is too close to the Sun for meaningful observations.
+This ice giant planet shines at about magnitude 5.6, so a pair of binoculars or a small telescope is required to observe it.
+Uranus is currently in the constellation of Taurus, and it will reach opposition with the Sun (rising at midnight) on November 17.
+Therefore, observations this month are only possible after it rises around 9 pm at mid-month.
+The best time to observe Uranus this month is to look above the north-eastern horizon after 11 pm on October 15.
+It will be about six degrees above the Pleiades.
+On October 19, the waning gibbous Moon will be 4.8 degrees north of Uranus.

 Neptune, photographed from Nambour on October 31, 2008